Lord of Miracles

-The Lord of Miracles (Señor de los Milagros), also known as Christ of Miracles, is a Catholic title of Jesus Christ that is associated with a painting of Christ crucified venerated in Lima, Peru.
+The Lord of Miracles (Señor de los Milagros), also known as Christ of Miracles, is a Catholic devotion and title of Jesus Christ that is associated with a painting of Christ crucified venerated in Lima, Peru.
 The image was painted during the 17th century by Benito or Pedro Dalcon, an African taken from what is now Angola to Peru as a slave.
 An annual procession commemorating the image occurs every October.
-It is one of the oldest Catholic traditions in Peru.
-It is one of the largest religious processions in the world.
+It is one of the oldest Catholic traditions in Peru and among the largest religious processions in the world.

 Description of the Image

-Jesus Christ is depicted on the cross, with the Holy Spirit and God the Father above.
-On the left is the Virgin Mary, and on the right is Mary Magdalene.
+Jesus Christ is depicted crucified, with the Holy Spirit and God the Father above.
+On the left is the Virgin Mary as the Sorrowful Mother, and on the right is a weeping Mary Magdalene daubing her eyes with a handkerchief.

 Its name originated in the 17 and 18th centuries, after earthquakes in 1655, 1687, and 1746 destroyed most of the city, leaving only the mural standing.
 This is considered a miraculous occurrence by many living there.
-What began as an Afro-Peruvian tradition was increasingly adopted by the Creole middle class in the 18th century after the third earthquake, which destroyed the city of Lima and much of the coast what is now the department of Lima and its provinces from Chancay to Canete.
-Its official chapel was made a Peruvian Cultural Heritage in 1972 and later on a UNESCO World Heritage Site in 1991.
+What began as an Afro-Peruvian devotion was increasingly adopted by the Creole middle class in the 18th century after the third earthquake, which destroyed the city of Lima and much of the coast what is now the department of Lima and its provinces from Chancay to Cañete.
+Its chapel was made a Peruvian Cultural Heritage in 1972 and later on a UNESCO World Heritage Site in 1991.

-So much was the impact of the devotion that in 1715 the City Council of Lima officially declared Christ, the Lord of Miracles, as Patron and Protector of the City of Lima, and in 2005, the Holy See officially granted it the title of Patron of the Peruvian People and the Peruvian Overseas Diaspora given the expansion of the devotion outside the capital to many countries in the world.
-This was the same year the Government of Peru honored the centuries'-long festivities with the honor of being a Cultural Heritage of Peru, worthy of protection and preservation by both the Peruvian nation and people.
+So much was the impact of the devotion that in 1715 the City Council of Lima officially declared Christ, the Lord of Miracles, as Patron and Protector of the City of Lima, and in 2005, the Holy See officially granted it the title of Patron of the Peruvian People and the Peruvian Overseas Diaspora given the growth of the devotion outside the capital to many countries in the world.
+This was the same year the Government of Peru honored the centuries-old festivities with the honor of being a Cultural Heritage of Peru, worthy of protection and preservation by both the Peruvian nation and people.

-In 2010, the late President Alan García and Prime Minister Javier Velásquez Quesquén officially designated the icon as Patron of the Peruvian Catholic Church, the official recognition occuring on October 18, the day of the traditional second major procession of the icons in the capital when a Government Resolution to that effect was made public.
+In 2010, the late President Alan García and Prime Minister Javier Velásquez Quesquén officially designated the icon as Patron of the Peruvian Catholic Church, the official recognition occurring on October 18, the day of the traditional second major procession of the icons in the capital when a Government Resolution to that effect was made public.